Pilling Them Softly: Reception

 The episode received an audience of 2.87 million, making it the fourth-most watched show on Fox that night behind the Brooklyn Nine-Nine episode "New Captain", The Last Man on Earth episode "Is There Anybody Out There?" and The Simpsons episode "Every Man's Dream" and beating the Bob's Burgers episode "Sliding Bobs".
 Jesse Schedeen of IGN gave the episode a 7.9 out of 10, saying "While it may not rank among the show's best, "Pilling Them Softly" wasn't a bad way to kick off Family Guy's 14th season.
 Both halves of the episode provided a steady (if not heavy) level of humor, with solid spoofs of George R.R Martin and Iron Chef and even offering up a little social commentary to boot.
-As much as this show has struggled creatively in the last couple years, this is a promising start to the new season."
+As much as this show has struggled creatively in the last couple of years, this is a promising start to the new season."

 Series creator Seth MacFarlane won the Primetime Emmy Award for Outstanding Character Voice-Over Performance for his work on this episode.